KELLY HILL - Artistic Director

 TRISTAN DEVRIES - Hip Hop

-Tristan DeVries is a senior at Burlington Central High School.
+Tristan DeVries is a junior at Elgin Community College, working to be certified in welding and receiving a 4 year business degree.
 Tristan began dancing and tumbling at Gould Academy at the age of 4.
-He continued with gymnastics at Mega, and breakdancing and stunts with Dance Force.
-Tristan has been teaching Hip Hop for 3 years at Steps Academy and at Dance Force Studio, where he dances competitively on four teams.
-Tristan has also been competing for 5 years nationally with two dance crews called D-Crew and Vitality where he has won multiple national titles.
-Vitality recently took 3rd place at the Dance World Competition in April 2014.
-Tristan made his debut as a featured dancer in a Hollywood movie called DREAMS the movie in 2012.
-The movie featured Geoffery Owens, who played Elvin on the Cosby show.
+He continued with gymnastics at Mega and breakdancing and stunts with Dance Force.
+Tristan has been teaching hip-hop for 7 years at Steps Academy and used to teach and compete at Dance Force studio where he danced competitively on 4 teams.
+Tristan’s crew Vitality, which he founded with 5 of his close friends, took third place at dance worlds in 2014, returning two times later to place 7th and then finally placing First in 2016.
+Tristan made his debut as a featured dancer in a Hollywood movie called Dreams The Movie in 2012.
+The movie featured Geoffrey Owens, who played Elvin on The Cosby Show.
 Tristan danced for 2 years under the direction of Marchello, who played a main character in the movie.
-Check it out at www.dreamsthemovie.com.

 COURTNEY GARCIA - Children's Dance, Ballet, Hip Hop, Tap, Tumbling